Fast California Online

 • File a Petition, Summons, and other documents, if required, with the court in the county where you meet the residency requirements.

 • Ask someone over 18 to hand-deliver the copies of the documents that were filed to your spouse or send them via certified mail.
 Whoever has served your spouse will have to file a Proof of Service.
-Your spouse will have to file a response with the court within 30 days and serve you with the stamped copy after the submission.
+Your spouse will have to file a response with the court within 30 days.

 • Exchange copies of financial disclosure documents with your spouse within 60 days after initial filing and submit a form proving that the exchange occurred with the court.

-• Waive or complete the final disclosure process, i.e., exchange the necessary forms regarding property and assets and file a document proving that you have provided each other with the required papers.
+• Waive or complete the final disclosure process, i.e., exchange the necessary forms regarding property and assets.

 • File the final set of papers with the court.
 If there are no issues with your paperwork, there will be no need for a hearing, and a judge will finalize your divorce.